ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 - Create an IPsec policy with the same parameters and a resource group ID:
    `ibmcloud is ipsec-policy-create my-ipsec-policy sha256 aes128 group_14 --resource-group-id fee82deba12e4c0fb69c3b09d1f12345 --output JSON`

-## Creating an IPsec policy by using the API
+## Creating an IPsec policy with the API
 {: #vpn-using-api-create-ipsec-policy}
 {: api}